artggd/docker-php-stack/README.md

 # UmanIT PHP Stack with Docker

 ## Presentation
 This repository is used to start a new web project.
-It will launch a Nginx server with PHP-FPM and PostgreSQL.
+It will launch a Nginx server with PHP-FPM, PostgreSQL and MailHog.

 ## Requirements
 In order to use this stack, you must: